subtleGradient/javascript-tools.tmbundle/README.markdown

 * **Compress (current file)** (⌃⌘C) uses a custom Rhino build from the Dojo Toolkit project to compress your current javascript document.
 Before compressing it attempts to insert missing semi-colons so you should consider running *Validate Syntax* and fixing missing semi-colons prior to using this command.

 * **Dean Edwards Packer (current file)** (⌃⌘C) compresses and obfuscates your current javascript document.
-It currently relies on the PHP port which was based on an older version of Packer so if you compare results with the online version they might be different.
+It currently relies on the Packr ruby port which is based on version 3 of Packer.
 According to Dean Edwards, **"All statements, *including function declarations*, must be correctly terminated with semi-colons"** before you run this command.

 * **YUI!
 Compressor (current file)** (⌃⌘C) compresses your current javascript document.
 By default it assumes your character set is UTF-8.
 Additionally it strictly preserves semi-colons, i.e. it will not drop or attempt to insert any semi-colons.
 Both of these settings can be easily changed by opening the Bundle editor and adjusting the second line of this command through the Bundle editor.